 If you like photography this will be a great opportunity to practice taking abstract art images.
-If not, then just enjoy the desert landscapes, beautiful nature, rest and relax.
-This is a prefect place to sit under the stars at night and ponder about meaning of life.
+If not, then just enjoy the desert landscapes, beautiful nature, rest, and relax.
+This is a perfect place to sit under the stars at night and ponder about the meaning of life.

-You can find scenes of a breakfast taken maybe 10 or 20 years ago, people long gone and nature slowly consuming, processing and erasing our traces.
+You can find scenes of breakfast taken maybe 10 or 20 years ago, people long have gone and nature slowly consuming, processing, and erasing our traces.

-High desert has many features that contribute to excellent abstract art photography – clean crisp air and abundance of various textures.
+The high desert has many features that contribute to excellent abstract art photography – clean crisp air and abundance of various textures.
 Desert sand ripples, old dried out wood, intricate patterns of desert plants.
-Take your time walk around and you will start noticing these small details.
+Take your time to walk around and you will start noticing these small details.

 Photography tips for abstract art photography:

-1. Do not think about composing the images, take lots of pictures based on your feelings, sort and think later.
+Do not think about composing the images, take lots of pictures based on your feelings, sort, and think later.

-2. Remember to experiment with aperture for opposing depth of field effects.
+Remember to experiment with an aperture for opposing depth of field effects.